 Kay Fin is a mid-terrace cottage situated within the village of Newlyn.
 Inside, you will find three well-presented bedrooms, comprising of a two doubles, with zip/link beds and an additional double.
 Each bedroom benefits from their own en-suite.
 Additional rooms include an open-plan living room, complete with a kitchen area, dining area and a sitting area with a multi-fuel fire place.
 There is also a first floor sitting room, with far reaching views of the sea.
-Outside, there is a private parking spot for guests' use.
 Kay Fin is a wonderful property, for a holiday getaway.

 Three bedrooms; 1 x double, (zip/link twin available on request) on the ground floor, en-suite large corner bath, WC, basin.
 1 x double (zip/link twin available on request) on the ground floor, en-suite shower, WC and basin.
 1 x Double on first floor with en suite shower and wash basin with separate WC.
 Living room with kitchen and dining area, multi fuel stove and range cooker.
 First floor sitting room with gas coal effect stove.